 There are three levels for blood pressure:

-- Normal Blood Pressure is a systolic pressure less than 120 mm/Hg or a diastolic pressure less than 80 mm/Hg
+- Normal Blood Pressure is a systolic pressure less than 120 mm/Hg and a diastolic pressure less than 80 mm/Hg

 - Prehypertension is a systolic pressure between 120-139 mm/Hg or a diastolic pressure between 80-89 mm/Hg

-Having high blood pressure, also know has hypertension, increases your risk for heart disease, stroke and other serious conditions, such as kidney disease and blindness.
+Having high blood pressure, also known as hypertension, increases your risk for heart disease, stroke and other serious conditions, such as kidney disease and blindness.
 If you have high blood pressure, keeping it controlled (below 140/90 mm/Hg) can reduce your risk.
-In 2007, 27 % of NY adults reported they were told they had high blood pressure (Behavioral Risk Factor Surveillance System (BRFSS) - a telephone survey of adults).
-Nationally, about 28% of adults have hypertension and 28% have pre-hypertension.
-Of those with hypertension, 64% have it controlled with medication.
+Nearly 1 in 3, or 4.6 million adults in New York report being told by a health professional they have high blood pressure (30.7%).
+Among that group, three-quarters (77.6%) are taking medication to control their HBP.
+(Behavioral Risk Factor Surveillance System (BRFSS) 2011 BRFSS Brief 1303).

 High Blood Pressure has many risk factors, some you have control over and can reduce through lifestyle changes: